gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 the current directory for each unit in each of the files.

 ``directory``, if specified, gives the name of the directory to which the output files will be written.
-If it is not specified, all files are written to the current directory.
+If you don't specify it, all files are written to the current directory.

 For example, given a